Are there any car-camping options?

 Do I need a Tent Tag to camp offsite?

-No. Only patrons camping onsite are required to purchase a Tent Tag.
+No. Only patrons camping onsite are required to purchase an onsite Tent Tag.

 Patrons camping offsite at either Delta Lot (RV’s only) or Bravo Lot (vehicle park-and-camp), will be issued a parking pass which must be clearly displayed on your vehicle.
 This parking pass will allot for a 10×10 camping space for your tent.

-What is the policy on hammocks and Tent Tags?
+What is the policy on hammocks and onsite Tent Tags?

 What’s the low down for onsite camping?

-*NEW IN 2014* Onsite camping is allowed only with a pre-purchased Tent Tag.
+*NEW IN 2014* Onsite camping is allowed only with a pre-purchased onsite Tent Tag.
 Camping at FloydFest is primitive.
 This means NO electricity, running water, perfectly level campsites, etc. Portable toilets, hand-washing stations and potable water are convenient to camping areas.
 Also, 15 warm-water shower stalls are located on the hill en-route to the Global Village.
 No open fires are permitted.
 Propane and Camp stoves are allowed.
+Please note ALL ONSITE Tent Tags receive a 15’ x 15’ footprint.

-All patrons camping onsite require a Tent Tag for their tent.
-Tent Tags are an optional add-on item which must be purchased in addition to a regular admission ticket.
-They are currently available only to 5-day and 4-day “staycation” ticket purchasers, who are invited to arrive on Wednesday and Thursday, respectively, and to stay through Monday morning.
-Upon arrival, Tent Tag tickets will be exchanged for a weather-proof credential and zip-tie which must be affixed to the main opening of your tent or tent-like structure.
-Again, every single tent requires the purchase of a separate Tent Tag.
+All patrons camping onsite require an onsite Tent Tag for their tent.
+Onsite Tent Tags are an optional add-on item which must be purchased in addition to a regular admission ticket.
+They are currently available only to 5-day, 4-day, and 3-day ticket purchasers, who are invited to arrive on Wednesday and Thursday, respectively, and to stay through Monday morning.
+Upon arrival, onsite Tent Tag tickets will be exchanged for a weather-proof credential and zip-tie which must be affixed to the main opening of your tent or tent-like structure.
+Again, every single tent requires the purchase of a separate onsite Tent Tag.
 There may not be multiple tents within the allotted 15’ x 15’ space.
-The only exception to this is pop-up tents which are erected directly over tents with existing Tent Tags.
+The only exception to this is pop-up tents which are erected directly over tents with existing onsite Tent Tags.

-The Tent Tag ticket option is currently only available to 5-day, 4-day, and HighRoller admission ticket purchasers.
-Only (1) Tent Tag per ticket purchased.
+The onsite Tent Tag ticket option is currently only available to 5-day, 4-day, and HighRoller admission ticket purchasers.
+Only (1) onsite Tent Tag per ticket purchased.

 What should I bring?